This post is from KS Site Editor Helen Thomas.

 We’re no strangers to skin issues in my house.
 I get random dry spots through winter; my husband gets cracked and bleeding fingers; our son had the worst cradle cap ever plus he could only wear certain brands of disposable diapers.

-Searching for a Cause
+Searching for an Eczema Cause

 It started on our daughter’s cheek.
 Just one dry patch that wouldn’t go away and yet we couldn’t pinpoint anything that caused it to flare up.
 The worst was at 18 months when it was even open and weeping.
 Talk about breaking my heart!